Lord-Chronos/URL-Shortener/readme.md

 `$ docker run --name mongo-url -d -p 27017:27017 mongo:latest    `

+(note MongoDB 5.0+ requires a CPU with AVX support, if your cpu does not have support use `mongo:4` )

 ## Flask Application
 1. Clone the repository: `$ git clone https://github.com/<repo-name>.git`